 From the big firm's point of view, the main role of that species known as 'the junior junior' will be to work on large cases in which one or possibly more are briefed.
-These firms might not generally use a junior junior for advocacy except in relation to less important interlocutory matters and may shy from briefing a junior junior alone.
+These firms might not generally use a junior junior for advocacy except in relation to less important interlocutory matters and may shy from briefing a junior junior work barristers are permitted to do is sometimes circumscribed, solicitors in big matters are likely to favour barristers who are happy within those parameters to do whatever needs doing.